wd5gnr/Elf-RcForth/readme.md

 SEE emits all integers as unsigned with 0x or 0# prefixes to faciliate reloading correctly This means that -1 test ! see test will show 0#65535 not -1 but those are the same thing.

+HEX and DECIMAL don't work until AFTER the line is parsed.
+So you can't say:
+: doit hex 0f 2 * ;

+Unless you were already in hex, of course.
+The hex command would only affect the NEXT line.

 Forth Tutorial:
 ---------------